Basis period reform: what practices need to know

 The introduction of Making Tax Digital for Income Tax Self Assessment (MTD for ITSA) in April 2026 could present issues for affected businesses whose accounting years do not match the tax year.

-Under the new MTD rules, HMRC will require businesses to submit an end-of-period statement (EOPS) by 31st January following the end of the tax year.
+Under the new MTD rules, HMRC will require businesses to submit a final declaration by 31st January following the end of the tax year.
 This is similar to how businesses already file Self Assessment tax returns.
 Many businesses will also have to pay their tax bill and National Insurance contributions by this date.

 However, if the accounting year has not been completed at that point (for example, if the accounting year runs from 1st March - 28th February), then accounts may not have been drawn up and it may not be possible to provide accurate information.
 In this situation, businesses may need to provide an estimate of their tax liability and pay an estimated tax bill based on this.